max-lutz/national-assembly/README.md

 How to use this reporitory:
 1. Clone the reporitory
 2. Install the libraries needed (check requirements.txt)
-3. Run Load_data.ipynb (this will create the csv with the dataframes)
+3. Run Load_data.ipynb located in the notebooks folder (this will create the csv with the dataframes)
 4. Run app.py with streamlit